dropps-io/leequid-contracts/audit_scoping.md

 ### Oracles

 The [Oracles](./contracts/Oracles.sol) contract stores the accounts responsible for submitting or updating values based on the off-chain data.
+The Oracles.sol contract act as an interface and between our backend (oracles) and the protocol -> It is used for submitting the rewards, registering new validators, starting an unstake process, & submitting merkle tree for token distribution
 The threshold of inputs from different oracles is required to submit the data.

 Fork modifications: